In-Context Multi-Operator Learning with DeepOSets: The DeepOSets Architecture for In-Context Operator Learning

 \section{The DeepOSets Architecture for In-Context Operator Learning}

-The DeepOSets model is a hybrid neural network comprising a DeepSets encoder and a DeepONet decoder, as seen in Figure~\ref{fig:model}.
-The DeepSets module encodes non-autoregressively the discretized parameter and solution function example pairs in the prompt.
-Each pair $(u_i, G(u_i))$ is first mapped to an individual fixed-length embedding $\bf{h}_i$ by a shared multi-layer perceptron (MLP) denoted $\phi$.
+The DeepOSets model is a hybrid neural network comprising of a DeepSets encoder and a DeepONet decoder, as seen in Figure~\ref{fig:model}.

+The DeepSets module encodes the discretized parameter and solution function example pairs in the prompt.
+Each pair $(u_i, G(u_i))$ is first mapped to an individual fixed-length embedding $\bf{h}_i$ by a shared multi-layer perceptron (MLP) denoted $\Phi$.
 These intermediate representations are then combined by a pooling layer into the embedding vector $\bf{h}$.
 This introduces a permutation invariance inductive bias to the prompt examples, as long as the pooling layer is a permutation invariant operation, such as min, max, mean or set attention pooling.

 The DeepONet takes the concatenation of the embedding $\bf{h}$ and the discretized query parameter function $u_q$ at its branch path and the query coordinates $x_q$ at its trunk path, and outputs the predicted solution function $\hat{G}(u_q)$ evaluated at $x_q$.
 The output is therefore entirely mesh-free.
+We denote the branch network as $\rho$, and the trunk network as $\Psi$.
+With this notation, the output of the DeepOSets architecture using mean pooling, given input $x_q$, can be mathematically expressed as